What is reverberation?

 Custom Reverberation Report

-Armstrong can provide you with reverberation (RT) and speech privacy (PI) calculations through our TechLine resources.
+Armstrong can provide you with reverberation (RT) and speech privacy (PI) calculations through our TechLine resources or contact your local rep for some quick recommendations.

 The LEEDv4 acoustical requirements for reverberation now apply to a variety of building types and spaces.
 The reverberation time calculation results summary has been verified by USGBC as appropriate documentation for LEEDv4 EQc9, Acoustic Performance.
 Follow the five simple steps and attach the results to your LEEDv4 submittal documentation.